1.32.10 Reporting on Event-Related Spending

 Meetings held to conduct audits, inspections, or investigations Meeting with taxpayers, their representatives, or third parties to resolve specific tax cases

-• Conduct process reviews
+• Conduct a site process review

 International Travel